browserengineering/book/book/invalidation.md

 ::: {.further}

-CSS style depend on which elements a selector matches, and as the page changes, that may also need to be invalidated.[^our-browser] Browsers have clever algorithms to avoid redoing selector matching for every selector on the page.
+CSS styles depend on which elements a selector matches, and as the page changes, that may also need to be invalidated.[^our-browser] Browsers have clever algorithms to avoid redoing selector matching for every selector on the page.
 For example, Chromium constructs [*invalidation